Taylor County Warrant Search

 Public Records in Taylor County

 Public records in Taylor County are maintained by various government agencies, including the Taylor County Clerk of Courts, the Taylor County Sheriff’s Office, and the Taylor County Property Appraiser’s Office.
-These records include but are not limited to, arrest records, court records, and property records.
+These records include, but are not limited to, arrest records, court records, and property records.

 The Taylor County Clerk of Courts maintains a database of all criminal cases filed in the county, including arrest records, court proceedings, and dispositions.
 The Clerk of Courts also maintains a database of all civil cases filed in the county, including divorce, child custody, and personal injury cases.